Nice to meet you.

-What Is Cached Data, and Should You Keep It or Clear It?
+What Is Cached Data?
+Should You Keep It or Clear It?

 cached data

-Not sure if you’ve noticed, but opening an app or visiting a website for the first time can take a while.
+Have you noticed how opening an app or visiting a website for the first time takes longer?

-Although, it isn’t a coincidence why this happens.
-It’s mainly due to our devices not having cached data for a particular app or website.
+Those extra few seconds of loading time matter when surfing the web or scrolling through our apps.
+However, it isn’t a coincidence.
+It’s due to our devices not having cached data for a particular app or website.

-The technique of storing cache data or cache files as history on a phone or web browser to improve the user experience on future visits to a website or an app is known as caching.
+Caching is the technique of storing cache data or cache files as history on a phone or web browser to improve the user experience on future visits to a website or an app.
+Operating systems (OS) use caching to improve a device's performance and efficiency by storing frequently accessed data in faster storage mediums.

 How does cached data work?